Linda Brasil: Political career

-Brasil is affiliated with the Socialism and Liberty Party (PSOL), running on a platform of human rights, LGBT rights, the reduction of social injustices, the protection of minorities, the fight against machismo and sexism, racism, and the defense of democracy.
+Brasil is affiliated with the Socialism and Liberty Party (PSOL), running on a platform of human rights, LGBTQ rights, the reduction of social injustices, the protection of minorities, the fight against machismo and sexism, racism, and the defense of democracy.

 In 2016, Brasil ran for a city council position in Aracaju, receiving 26th place with 2,308 votes (0.83% of the total valid votes).
 She was the most voted-for candidate affiliated with the PSOL in Aracaju.
 Although there were 24 open seats, Brasil was not selected as an alternate.
 Brasil's supporters pointed out institutional transphobia during the campaign, as Brasil was required to register as male.

 In 2018, Brasil ran for state deputy, becoming the 38th most voted-for candidate in Sergipe with 10,107 votes (0.93% of the total votes cast for the Legislative Assembly of Sergipe).
 She was the most-voted for candidate affiliated with the PSOL.
 Although the election was held throughout the state of Sergipe, 6,555 of her votes were from Aracaju.
 Due to a decision by the Superior Electoral Court about the 2018 elections, Brasil was allowed to run as a woman.

 Due to the results of her previous attempts to run for office, and due to changes in electoral legislation, Brasil was considered a strong candidate by the PSOL to run for an Aracaju city council position.
 She was launched as a pre-candidate of the PSOL in late 2019, using the slogan "Courage to Transform".
 In 2020, Brasil was elected to the Aracaju city council, becoming the first trans councilwoman in the city's history.
 She was the most voted-for candidate affiliated with PSOL, receiving 5,733 votes.
 Due to this, she was able to preside over the first plenary session of the legislative in 2021.